hellacharisma/hellacharisma.github.io/index.md

 # [>>Click to connect to server<<]
 [>>Click to connect to server<<]: steam://connect/mlg.gamergod.net:28662/mlg

-&nbsp; or `connect mlg.gamergod.net:28662; password mlg` in console
+or `connect mlg.gamergod.net:28662; password mlg` in console

 <div>